 Summer Food Service Program Component

 The Summer Food Service Program provides sponsoring agencies reimbursement for nutritious meals and snacks at sites that meet eligibility requirements when school is not in session.
 The U.S. Department of Agriculture (USDA) Food Nutrition Service (FNS) administers the program at the national and regional levels.
-Within each state, the program is administered by the state department of education or an alternate state-designated agency.
+In Ohio, child nutrition programs are administered by the Ohio Department of Education.

 Who is eligible to apply?